 In addition, inspectors typically carry insurance for mistakes that they might make on the job.
 Be sure to ask whether the inspector you are interviewing has this insurance and be sure to ask for a copy.
 While this is largely standard in the industry, it is not a universal truth.
 An inspector that protects themselves also protects you when it comes to landing a high-quality inspector.

 One step that relatively few people take is looking over a sample of the type of report the inspector typically completes.
 By looking at this sample, you can get an idea of the thoroughness of the inspector and what parts of the home the inspector typically spends the most time on.
 While it may make sense that these reports follow an accepted form, they typically don’t.

-Inspectors can vary greatly in the reports that they submit and an inspector the provides a high level of detail is typically more qualified than one that simply says whether a particular component works or does not.
+Inspectors can vary greatly in the reports that they submit and an inspector who provides a high level of detail is typically more qualified than one that simply says whether a particular component works or not.
 A more thorough inspector will help you truly understand the issues with your property and you will be better prepared to discuss the state of your home when it comes time to negotiate a sale.

 While it may seem like one inspector is no different from another, inspectors vary greatly just as workers in any other profession do.
-By asking some targeted questions and looking over a sample report, you can separate the high quality inspectors from the lackluster ones.
-An experienced, professional, highly proficient inspector will give you a better inspection, help you better understand the state of your home and ultimately put you on the track for a more successful transaction.
+By asking some targeted questions and looking over a sample report, you can separate the high-quality inspectors from the lackluster ones.
+An experienced, professional, highly proficient inspector will give you a better inspection, help you better understand the state of your home, and ultimately put you on the track for a more successful transaction.